kubeflow/website/content/docs/gke/gcp-e2e.md

     kustomize edit add configmap mnist-map-serving   --from-literal=modelBasePath=${EXPORT_DIR}
     ```

-1. Deploy it, and run a service to make the deployment accessible to other pods in the cluster:
+1. Deploy the model, and run a service to make the deployment accessible to
+  other pods in the cluster:

     ```
     kustomize build . |kubectl apply -f -
     ```

-1. You can check the deployment by running:
+1. You can check the deployment by running the following command:

     ```
     kubectl describe deployments mnist-gcs-dist
     ```

-1. The service should make the `mnist-gcs-dist` deployment accessible over port 9000:
+1. The service makes the `mnist-gcs-dist` deployment accessible over port 9000.
+  Run the following command to get the details of the service:

     ```
     kubectl describe service mnist-gcs-dist
     ```
+    You can also see the **mnist-gcs-dist** service on the
+    [GKE Services page][gcp-console-services] on the GCP Console.
+Click the
-    You can see the **mnist-gcs-dist** service on the [GKE Services page][gcp-console-services].
-If you click through to see the service details, you can see that it listens for connections within the cluster on port 9000.
+    service name to see the service details.
+You can see that it listens for
+    connections within the cluster on port 9000.

 ## Send online prediction requests to your model